 A part of a genuine redundancy payment or an early retirement scheme payment that is not tax free under this Subdivision will normally be an employment termination payment.

-83-170 Tax-free treatment of genuine redundancy payments and early retirement 83-175 scheme payments What is a genuine redundancy payment ?
-83-180 What is an early retirement scheme payment?
+- 83-170 Tax-free treatment of genuine redundancy payments and early retirement scheme payments - 83-175 What is a genuine redundancy payment? - 83-180 What is an early retirement scheme payment?